jameswassinger/Articles/PowerShell/powerShell-get-a-list-of-installed-applications.md

-# PowerShell Get a List of Installed Applications
+# PowerShell: Get a List of Installed Applications

 ## Don't Do...